Winners Lane Padel

-Winners Lane — padel's take on King of the Court — is a fast-growing format built on constant movement.
-Win and you climb to a higher court and swap partners; lose and you drop down.
-The team defending the top lane at the final round wins the tournament.
+Winners Lane padel is the King of the Court (also called King of the Hill or Winners Court) format, built on constant movement.
+Win and you climb to a higher lane and swap partners; lose and you drop down.
+The team defending the top lane, the Winners Lane, when the final round is played wins the whole tournament.

-• Before the first match, teams, opponents and starting courts are all paired automatically.
+• Before the first match, teams, opponents and starting lanes are all paired automatically.

-• If you're already on the Winners Lane, the goal is to defend your place until the end.
+• Once you reach the Winners Lane, your goal flips from climbing to defending your place until the end.

 • A team that wins on the Winners Lane stays on it but is split up, partnering the challengers who won their way up from the lane below.